Alaska crime rates in 2024

 Alaska is home to some awe-inspiring animals, but that comes with risks.
 If youโ€™ve ever thought about bears while camping, you know the anxiety that comes with hearing a twig snap in the distance.

 But in Alaska, that anxiety is justified.
 Grizzly bears roam freely, and while most will steer clear of humans, accidents happen.
+Remember, this is not a zoo, and no one is safe.

 Bear Encounters and Attacks